 Beginning in kindergarten and continuing through third grade there are three (3) reading classes per grade.
 Each class consists of a teacher and an instructional assistant who work with no more than 20 children (1:10 adult/student ratio).
 There is always an adult available to work with the individual child and to provide differentiated instruction during every reading and language arts lesson.
 Each learner has multiple opportunities for an adult to praise, stimulate, and aid the child’s progress throughout the class period.

 In grades 4-5, students move into four appropriately paced small group instructional classes.
 As a result, math class size in these grades is significantly reduced.
-Students continue to build on the fundamental skills learned in their primary years while utilizing the Glencoe McGraw-Hill series.
-Educators at Mary of Nazareth School align the Glencoe resources, lessons, and assessments with the ADW standards to provide a complete and rigorous program.
-Students also have access to digital content and curriculum with the Glencoe McGraw-Hill series.
+Students continue to build on the fundamental skills learned in their primary years while utilizing the Saxon Math series.
+Educators at Mary of Nazareth School align the Saxon resources, lessons, and assessments with the ADW standards to provide a complete and rigorous program.
+Students also have access to digital content and curriculum with the Saxon series.
 All students and teachers have iXL education software accounts which track student and classroom performance and identify areas for academic improvement.
 Mary of Nazareth has surpassed National Blue Ribbon score requirements for math in grades four and five for the past 15 years.

 Educational researchers have long recognized that students develop a deeper understanding of information when they “learn by doing.”
 At Mary of Nazareth School the fourth and fifth grade teachers and students spend Friday afternoons engaged in the exploration of a cross-curricular theme through our Project Based Learning (PBL) module.
 Students work collectively and across grade levels to explore, research, and creatively demonstrate understanding of their chosen topic.
 Students learn leadership and collaboration skills by working in cross grade level groups.
 Research skills are honed through the use of modern technology as well as print materials.
 Students demonstrate their new knowledge through creative and informative displays that are presented at the “Museum Night” in May.
 The children develop relationships with a variety of other students and teachers.
 PBL is authentic learning, which excites and engages students.
 Past PBL themes have included: The American Revolution, The History of the Olympics, The American Civil War, and The Twentieth Century in Review.